BLOG

 They can convey ideas and information the way they want without any compromises or having to understand the technical side of things.

-In the end, it means developing websites and building pages will be much easier for non-dev users.
+Ultimately, it means developing websites and building pages will be much easier for non-dev users.

-But what’s most interesting about the whole feature is this proposed idea outlined in the github documentation:
+But what’s most interesting about the whole feature is this proposed idea outlined in the GitHub documentation:

 But that brings us to the next question.
 What impact will it have on theme development?
 Will themes even exist?